armory/docs/content/en/armory-cdaas/reference/deployfile/ref-deployment-file.md

 The account name that a target Kubernetes cluster got assigned when you installed the Remote Network Agent (RNA) on it.
 Specifically, it is the value for the `agentIdentifier` parameter.
 Note that older versions of the RNA used the `agent-k8s.accountName` parameter.

-This name must match an existing cluster because Borealis uses the identifier to determine which cluster to deploy to.
+This name must match an existing cluster because Armory CDaaS uses the identifier to determine which cluster to deploy to.

 For example, this snippet configures a deployment to an environment named `prod` that is hosted on a cluster named `prod-cluster-west`: